mananjain86/HederaCCMarketplace/README.md

 ## ✨ Key Features

-- **AI-Driven Regeneration Scoring**
+- **AI-Driven Dynamic Regeneration Scoring**
-  Uses Gemini AI to analyze IoT and satellite data, generating dynamic forest health scores and influencing pricing.
+  An on-chain metric (scaled 0-1000) updated by trusted oracles (Relayers) based on off-chain AI analysis using Gemini API
+  - Uses satellite imagery data (based on the forest coordinates) + Rate of Carbon Dioxide Sequestration (Planet API)
+  - Data from the IOT sensors (Temprature, Humidity, Soil Moisture, Air Quality, Light Intensity) planted at the forest.
+  **Dynamic Pricing of Forest NFTs:** This score dynamically adjusts the price of forest shares and determines the carbon yield generated over time.

 - **Cross-Chain Asset Management**
-  Ethereum smart contracts for trading and settlement; Hedera for NFT certificates and consensus.
+  Ethereum smart contracts for trading and settlement; Hedera for NFT certificates **(HTS)** and consensus **(HCS)** .

 - **Automated NFT Certificates**
   Every purchase mints a unique NFT (carbon credit or forest deed) on Hedera, with metadata stored on IPFS via Pinata.

+  **Dynamic Forest NFTs:** The metadata for the forest nfts changes based on the regeneration score of the forest.
+One would be able to see different image of the NFT based   on the current regeneration scores.
+After changes in forest data the NFT metadata is automatically updated.

 - **Transparent On-Chain Records**
-  All transactions, purchases, and NFT mints are tracked on-chain and auditable via Hedera Consensus Service.
+  All transactions, purchases, and NFT mints are tracked on-chain and posted via Hedera Consensus Service.
+  The Metadata of the minted NFTs also contain informations such as Transaction hash, Hedera Token ID, and buyer ID.

 - **KYC/KYB & Compliance**
   Company onboarding, verification, and compliance checks integrated into the registration and trading flow.
+  Off chain compliance and KYC can be done for our Carbon Credit as well as the Forest Tokens - built **ERC3643** functionalities using HTS

 - **Real-Time Analytics**
   Market data, environmental impact, and portfolio dashboards for buyers, sellers, and project owners.

 - **DAO Governance**
   Forest DAOs for decentralized proposal and voting on conservation actions.

+  One major issue arises when native communities are displaced or banned from traditional hunting and gathering after corporations purchase forest land for so-called environmental projects.
+CarbonChain solves this by introducing DAO-based governance through forest tokens, giving both natives and companies an equal voice in forest conservation decisions that benefit all stakeholders.

 - **Multi-Wallet Support**
-  MetaMask for Ethereum, HashConnect for Hedera.
+  MetaMask for Ethereum, HashConnect for Hedera (Token Association).

 ---